U.S. Route 130: Salem and Gloucester counties

-Along I-295, the route is a six-lane freeway, coming to an exit for CR 684.
-Continuing east, the freeway crosses into Greenwich Township and has an interchange with CR 607.
-After passing near Greenwich Lake, there are exits for CR 653 and CR 673 within a short distance of each other.
-I-295/US 130 reaches an interchange with CR 680 on the border of Greenwich Township and East Greenwich Township.
-The road runs through a portion of East Greenwich Township before crossing back into Greenwich Township and coming to an interchange with CR 678 and CR 667 on the border of Greenwich Township and Paulsboro.
+Along Interstate 295, the route is a six-lane freeway, coming to an exit for Repaupo Station Road (CR 684).
+Continuing east, the freeway crosses into Greenwich Township and has an interchange with Tomlin Station Road (CR 607).
+After passing near Greenwich Lake, there are exits for Paulsboro-Swedesboro Road (CR 653) and Democrat Road (CR 673) within a short distance of each other.
+Interstate 295/US 130 reaches an interchange with Harmony Road (CR 680) on the border of Greenwich Township and East Greenwich Township.
+The road runs through a portion of East Greenwich Township before crossing back into Greenwich Township and coming to an interchange with Berkley Road (CR 678) and Cohawkin Road (CR 667) on the border of Greenwich Township and Paulsboro.
 Past this point, the freeway runs through marshy areas of Mantua Creek and continues into West Deptford Township.
-Here, there is an exit for CR 656.
-Passing near more industrial areas, I-295/US 130 has an interchange with the Mid-Atlantic Parkway, which provides access to Route 44 as well as to CR 643 and CR 660.
-Continuing northeast, the freeway passes over CSAO's Penns Grove Secondary and reaches an interchange with Route 44 and CR 640.
-At this point, Route 44 begins to parallel I-295/US 130 on its northwest side as the two roads cross the Woodbury Creek.
-Route 44 ends at a cul-de-sac that has a ramp from the southbound direction of I-295/US 130 prior to another interchange that provides access to CR 644.
-The freeway passes near some homes before US 130 splits from I-295.
+Here, there is an exit for Mantua Grove Road (CR 656).
+Passing near more industrial areas, Interstate 295/US 130 has an interchange with Mid-Atlantic Parkway, which provides access to Route 44 as well as to Grove Street (CR 643) and Jessup Road (CR 660).
+Continuing northeast, the freeway passes over Conrail Shared Assets Operations' Penns Grove Secondary and reaches an interchange with Route 44 and Delaware Street (CR 640).
+At this point, Route 44 begins to parallel Interstate 295/US 130 on its northwest side as the two roads cross the Woodbury Creek.
+Route 44 ends at a cul-de-sac that has a ramp from the southbound direction of Interstate 295/US 130 prior to another interchange that provides access to Red Bank Avenue (CR 644).
+The freeway passes near some homes before US 130 splits from Interstate 295.

-After splitting from I-295, US 130 continues northeast as a four-lane divided road called Crown Point Avenue.
-The route passes past an oil refinery before forming the border between West Deptford Township to the north and Westville to the south, where it begins to pass residences along the south side of the road.
-The road fully enters Westville before encountering the northern terminus of Route 45 at a Y-intersection.
-Past this intersection, the lanes of US 130 split briefly before rejoining.
+After splitting from Interstate 295, US 130 continues northeast as a four-lane divided road called Crown Point Road.
+The route runs past an oil refinery before forming the border between West Deptford to the north and Westville to the south, where it begins to pass residences along the south side of the road.
+The road fully enters Westville before encountering Gateway Boulevard (Route 45) at a southbound exit and northbound entrance.
+Past this interchange, the lanes of US 130 split briefly before rejoining.